dshhh/unchain/README.md

 This box is portable and built for traveling, public Wi-Fi environments, and working remotely.
 It's super easy to use:

-- You can use the WAN port or connect wirelessly to public hotspots (see 'Repeater mode') - The used port will be auto detected
+- You can use the WAN port or connect wirelessly to public hotspots (see 'Repeater mode')
-- Use the switch button to disconnect the VPN (Left = ON / Right = OFF) - Keep the button left to always let the VPN start automatically
+- Use the switch button to disconnect the VPN (Left = ON / Right = OFF) or keep the button left to make the VPN start automatically at all times
-- Simply connect your devices via LAN port or Wi-Fi network
+- Simply connect your devices to the box via LAN port or Wi-Fi network

 Note that while VPN traffic is highly encrypted there will be no kill switch since this is not meant to be a privacy protector.
 The purpose of this VPN is to penetrate firewalls and allowing the user to use blocked protocols like IPsec in weird locations.
 Be safe and happy travels!